W3webschool Blog

 1. Scalability

-One major factor that I learned while comparing PostgreSQL vs MySQL is scalability.
-A higher scalability is offered with PostgreSQL, along with support for vast amounts of data.
-Both the horizontal and vertical scaling are assisted by this, which makes it perfect for complex web applications.
+One important factor that I learned while comparing PostgreSQL vs MySQL is scalability.
+A higher scalability is offered with PostgreSQL, along with support for large data sets.
+Both the horizontal and vertical scaling are supported by this, which makes it ideal for complex web applications.

 On the contrary, the goal of MySQL is simplicity and speed.
 The read-heavy web applications are scaled easily with MySQL.